khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/08-cameras.md

    2. Check that the camera supports H264.
    3. Try to force your camera to RTSP TCP mode.
    4. Check the BeoLiving Intelligence logs, check any message coming from mediamtx or camera domain.
+   5. Try to connect to the camera using the rtsp stream path provider by the BLI by opening rtsp://$GATEWAY_HOST:554/$AREA/$ZONE/CAMERA/$NAME (for example with VLC), in this way you can see if the problem is on the BLI clients (probably missing codec) or into the connection from the BLI to the camera.
-   5. If nothing else worked, reach us out at support+cctv@khimo.com
+   6. If nothing else worked, reach us out at support+cctv@khimo.com